-Acute Spinal Cord Injury in Children
+Acute Spinal Cord Injury (SCI) in Children

-What is an acute spinal cord injury?
+What is acute spinal cord injury (SCI) in children?

 The spinal cord is a bundle of nerves that carries messages between the brain and

-in the spinal cord.
-SCI is a common cause of permanent disability and death in children.
+tear (transection) in the spinal cord.
+SCI is a common cause of long-lasting (permanent)

-What causes an acute spinal cord injury?
+What causes acute spinal cord injury in a child?

 There are many causes of SCI in children.
 The more common injuries occur when the